 As a responsible developer, SPR strives to be a good neighbour in all aspects of our work.
 We are committed to the Highlands and, in particular, to maximising opportunities for local communities to benefit from our projects.

-SPR has been working alongside communities across the UK for nearly two decades and has, to date, contributed more than £36 million in benefit funds to support initiatives and projects for those communities local to its windfarm sites.
-The majority of our projects to date have been in the south of Scotland.
-However, we have two existing projects in the north: Beinn Tharsuinn Windfarm (operational) and Halsary Windfarm (under construction).
-Community benefit funds from these developments are projected to exceed £2.5 million in the local area.
+SPR has been working alongside communities throughout the UK for nearly two decades and has to date contributed more than £36 million in benefit funds to support initiatives and projects for those communities local to our windfarm sites.
+ScottishPower Renewables (SPR) has been a neighbour for many years, generating cleaner power and socio-economic benefits to local communities in the Highlands.
+We own and operate Beinn Tharsuinn Windfarm and are currently constructing Halsary Windfarm.
+Community benefit funds from these developments are projected to exceed £2.5 million in the local area over the lifespan of the projects.

 Sharing the Benefit

 With the development of these Sites nearby, SPR is continuing the history of working positively with local communities in the Highland region of Scotland.
-The flexible approach adopted by SPR has empowered local communities to decide what the community benefit is spent on.
+The flexible approach adopted by SPR has empowered local communities to decide what the Community Benefit funds are spent on.
 This has resulted in a fantastic diversity of projects being delivered from improving local amenities including town halls, cinemas and local youth clubs, to supporting work experience places, educational workshops and much more.

 We are also keen to create employment opportunities during the construction and operation of our windfarms that can be delivered locally to benefit those who live near our Sites.